lightningtgc/es6-coding-style/es6-coding-style-en.md

 import { lightRed } from './colors';
 ```

-- 7.2 Make sure every module has a default exported namespace
+- 7.2 Make sure every module has a single default export.

 > This makes it easy to use for module users.